afloesch/learning-terraform/single-machine-with-VPC/README.md

   }
 ```

+### Instance changes

-The second change we need to make is to the `aws_instance`.
+The second set of changes we need to make is to the `aws_instance`.
 Instead of using the `security_groups` param and the resource name of our security group, we are going to use the `vpc_security_group_ids` param and specify the id of the security group.

 We also need to specify the `subnet_id` for the subnet we want to launch the instance in.
 In this case we want to launch the instance in the public subnet we are creating.